atye/ttchat/README.md

 `username` is your username for logging in.

 `redirectPort` is the port that `ttchat` will use to spin up a temporary, localhost server used in the authentication process.
-If `redirectPort` is empty, port 9999 is used. **Make sure to keep reading.**
+If `redirectPort` is empty, port 9999 is used.

-Your Twitch application's OAuth Redirect URLs must have a match for the URL of the local server that `ttchat` spins up.
+Your Twitch application's list OAuth Redirect URLs must have a match for the URL of `ttchat`.
 If this was your configuration:

 ```
-clientID: "your_twitch_client_id"
+clientID: "123"
-username: "your_twitch_login_username"
+username: "foo"
 redirectPort: "8080"
 ```

 `ttchat` will listen on `http://localhost:8080` for Twitch's authentication result.
 So, your Twitch application must have `http://localhost:8080` for a redirect URL.

-If your `redirectPort` is `9000`, `ttchat` will listen on `http://localhost:9000` so your Twitch application must have `http://localhost:9000` for a redirect URL.

 # Running
 `ttchat -h`